tenebrius1/tp/docs/DeveloperGuide.md

 between classes that represent parts of the visible GUI.
 The `PersonListPanel` is split up into `TutorCard` and `StudentCard` on the UI as 3 lists: Tutor List, Student List, and Match List (containing Tutor entries only).

 The `UI` component uses the JavaFx UI framework.
-The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
+The layout of these UI parts is defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2122S1-CS2103T-T17-2/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2122S1-CS2103T-T17-2/tp/blob/master/src/main/resources/view/MainWindow.fxml)

 The `UI` component,